 In this guide you will learn how to create tilesets from your Data Observatory datasets.
-Tilesets are necessary for the visualization of those datasets that are too big to be visualized directly in Builder, which are those that have the Create map action disabled in Your Subscriptions page.
+Tilesets are necessary for the visualization of datasets that are too big to be visualized directly in Builder, specifically those that have the Create map action disabled in Your Subscriptions page.

 carto-do-public-tilesets.
 You can access here the full list of tilesets and a gallery of example visualizations.

 In order to be able to create a tileset from your Data Observatory dataset you first need to create a connection of type OAuth from your CARTO Dashboard.
 To do so, go to Your Connections page, click on New Connection and choose the type BigQuery: